polymorphine/routing/README.md

 6. Of course "guest" user may access almost all pages in read-only mode, so we can forward his request to the main tree after guest specific or forbidden options are excluded.
    Next routes will check if user wants to log in, access logout page (which makes no sense so he is redirected) or gain unauthorized access to `/admin` path.
-Beside these all endpoints should be accessible for guests.
+Beside these, all other read-only (`GET`) endpoints should be accessible for guests.
-7. If none of previous routes returned meaningful response only GET requests are allowed to main endpoints tree.
+7. If none of previous routes returned meaningful response `GET` requests are allowed to main endpoints tree.
 8. While some endpoint access makes sense from guest perspective it is pointless from admin's - for example admin trying to log in will be redirected to home page.
 Guests won't be forwarded here, because this case was already resolved for them.